MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

   ![input collaborator email](./images/collaboration-add-owner-email.png)

-* To view collaborators in current environment, click **List M365 Teams App (with AAD App) Owners** button, then collaborators will be listed in the output channel
+* To view collaborators in current environment, select **List M365 Teams App (with AAD App) Owners** button, then collaborators will be listed in the output channel

   ![collaboration list owners](./images/collaboration-list-owners.png)

-* Push project to GitHub.
+* Push the project to GitHub.

 > [!NOTE]
 > Newly added collaborator will not receive any notification.
 Project owner needs to notify collaborator.